pkLucid/Pokemon-Lucid/lucid_book/src/known_issues.md

 ### Known Issues
+  * AI might not see players -ate (eg Pixilate).
+This doesn't seem consistent
+  * AI might not see that player can damage a substitute with a sound move
+  * AI doesn't see that speed reducing status (not damaging status) moves are blocked by covert cloak
+  * Charge seems to be inconsistent
   * Pokemon that learn non-vanilla moves via level up can't learn them via tutors/tms
   * Sticky Web AI is inconsistent
   * Lady Ruby might not trigger even on new saves